 Nothing goes right when you’re fighting against the market.
 It’s like pushing boulders uphill, day after day.

-Everything you touch seems to turn to gold when you’re in synch with the market.
+Everything you touch seems to turn to gold when you’re in sync with the market.
 Just look at all the real estate millionaires who struck it rich simply because they were in hot markets, by chance.

 Real estate is a great vehicle for wealth creation.
 Having a plan, skills, and tactics are helpful; they allow you to exponentially multiply your returns when the market is in your favor and avoid game-ending disasters when it’s not.